 It seems like such an obvious and easy answer and it is.
-Using sunscreen can help to protect your skin against harmful UV rays.
+Using sunscreen can help to protect your skin and tattoos against harmful UV rays.
 In the height of summer, you should also use sunscreen even when it is cloudy because the sun can still damage your skin.
 Make sure you are applying at least one ounce of sunscreen every 15 to 30 minutes before going outside.

 - Apply Lip Balm